x Gasteraloe 'Royal Highness'

 х Gasterhaworthia 'Royal Highness', х Alworthia 'Royal Highness', х Gastrolea 'Royal Highness'

-x Gasteraloe 'Royal Highness', sometimes listed as x Gasterworthia 'Royal Highness', is an elegant succulent plant with round rosettes of beautifully warty soft leaves.
-The leaves are short, firm, triangular, pointed, dark green, reddish in light, covered with large white tubercles.
-It blooms the same time as Aloe aristata, and the flowers are the same color as the flowers of Aloe aristata, with the dark tips, but no faint lines and no basal swelling.
+x Gasteraloe 'Royal Highness', sometimes listed as x Gasterworthia 'Royal Highness', is an elegant succulent plant with round rosettes of beautifully warty leaves.
+The leaves are soft, triangular, dark green to reddish in light, and covered with white tubercles.
+It blooms the same time as Aloe aristata, and the flowers are the same color as the flowers of A. aristata, with dark tips but no faint lines and no basal swelling.

 How to Grow and Care